 And there are 3 Ultra endings that require even more obscure and difficult requirements!

 The Binding of Isaac has Mom as the final boss in the first playthrough.
 However, after that, two new levels are added with Mom's Heart as the final boss (True Final Boss).
 After the 9th playthrough, Mom's Heart is replaced with It Lives, a harder variation of Mom's Heart (Slightly Truer Final Boss).
 The Halloween Update adds a new final level that is normally unlocked after defeating It Lives, although there are a few ways to reach it earlier.
 At the end of the level, you fight Satan (Completely True Final Boss).
-The trope then reaches Exaggerated status when you add its Expansion Pack, Wrath of the Lamb, to the mix, since it adds an alternate level after It Lives, with an Alternate Completely True Final Boss.
+The Expansion Pack, Wrath of the Lamb, adds an alternate level after It Lives, with an Alternate Completely True Final Boss.
 It's Isaac (For a short time before being patched out, there even was an alternate boss to him, unlocked similarly to It Lives).
-And then after fulfilling another condition, you can go to yet anotherlevel after that one, where the Most Definitely True Final Boss lies: ???, Dead Baby.
+And then after fulfilling another condition, you can go to yet another level after that one, where the Most Definitely True Final Boss lies: ???, Dead Baby.

 Shoot 'Em Up

 Bullet Hell shooters take the cake for this, featuring impossible bosses such as Hibachi the mecha-bee from the DonPachi series.
 And to even reach them, you have to play their games with no continues.

 Touhou has a few examples.
 In most cases, a level is not playable until certain conditions are met: